 Pop art meets steel-town USA

 In the "steel city" of Pittsburgh, few artists are more revered than homegrown icon Andy Warhol.
-UPMC Health Plan occasionally underwrites free evening admission at The Andy Warhol Museum —part of Carnegie Museums of Pittsburgh — to increase visibility of his unique artwork.
+Since 2014, UPMC Health Plan has underwritten free evening admission at The Andy Warhol Museum (one of the four Carnegie Museums of Pittsburgh) during the month of January.
 On these nights, the museum is often packed.
 Patrons spanning all generations peruse the exhibits while enjoying hip beats from a DJ and sipping cool libations in the lobby (watch a video of this event here).
-Plus, hundreds of patrons at the Carnegie Museums of Art & Natural History took advantage of UPMC Health Plan’s free flu shot clinic in the fall of 2015 — just in time for flu season.
+In the fall, hundreds of visitors to the Carnegie Museums of Art & Natural History take advantage of UPMC Health Plan’s Free Sundays event and flu shot clinic to receive a free vaccine just in time for flu season.

 Not far from Pittsburgh is another steel-making center: Johnstown, Pennsylvania.
 The Cambria Iron Company made significant contributions to the technological development of the iron and steel industries.
 We provide exclusive funding for Johnstown Area Heritage Association’s Iron & Steel Gallery & Theater, an exhibit that chronicles the 70-year period of Bethlehem Steel Corporation’s ownership of this steel mill and its impact on the people of Johnstown.